From-X-to-Y-Series/before-day-zero/docs/docs/best_bet_to_get_rich.md

 To be able to measure the individual contributions, you must be a small team *(at max 10 people)*. ***Smallness = Measurement***.
 Remember that a startup is not merely ten people, but ten people like you or better than you who also want to work harder and get paid a lot more money than in a big company.

-Leverage comes by inventing new technology or technique.
+Leverage comes by inventing new technology or technique. ***Technology = Leverage***.
 It's the way we all do things.
 And when you discover a new way to do things, its value is multiplied by all the people who use it.
 The leading edge of technology moves fast.
 Technology that's valuable today could be worthless in a couple of years.
 And one way to be in position of leverage is by solving *hard problems*.

 It's obvious that biotech or software startups exist to solve hard technical problems, but I think it will also be found to be true in businesses that don't seem to be about technology.
 McDonald's, for example, grew big by designing a system, the McDonald's franchise, that could then be reproduced at will all over the face of the earth.
 A McDonald's franchise is controlled by rules so precise that it is practically a piece of software.
 Write once, run everywhere.
 Ditto for Walmart.
 Sam Walton got rich not by being a retailer, but by designing a new kind of store.